cal-itp/data-infra/docs/publishing/overview.md

 * HTML visualizations can be rendered in [GitHub Pages](publishing-github-pages) and embedded as a URL into slide deck
-* More advanced HTML-based reports can be hosted in the [analytics portfolio](publishing-analytics-portfolio-site) which supports interactivity and notebook paramterization.
+* More advanced HTML-based reports can be hosted in the [analytics portfolio](publishing-analytics-portfolio-site) which supports interactivity and notebook parameterization.
 * Interactive dashboards should be hosted in [Metabase](publishing-metabase) to share with external stakeholders.
 * Structured data may be published to [CKAN](publishing-ckan) to facilitate